-Non-resident Aliens, Non-citizens and Non-permanent Residents
+Non-Resident Aliens, Non-Citizen and Non-Permanent Residents

 Except as otherwise specified, all non-citizens and non-permanent residents of the United States are assessed tuition fees at the non-resident, out-of-state rate.
 Independent aliens, including refugees, asylees and parolees and their dependents, may be entitled to resident, in-state classification once they have been awarded permanent resident status by the U.S. Department of Justice and meet all the statutory residency requirements provided that all other domiciliary requirements are met.
 Time spent living in South Carolina immediately prior to the awarding of permanent resident status may not be counted toward the 12-month residency period.
 Certain non-resident aliens present in the United States in specified visa classifications may be granted in-state residency for tuition and fee purposes.